 Alen FLEX Vs Blueair 211+ Video Comparison

-As for the basic filtration technology, both air purifiers use a 3-stage filtration system, with a HEPA silent technology in addition to the Blueair 211+.
-The HEPA silent technology can be turned off, and it serves as a small version of the Ionizer.
-Alen FLEX comes without this feature, as well as some additional ones.
+Regarding the basic filtration technology, both air purifiers use a 3-stage filtration system, with a HEPA silent technology added in the Blueair 211+.
+The HEPA silent technology can be turned off, and it serves as a small version of the ionizer.
+The Alen FLEX does not come with this feature, nor with some additional ones.

 I need to point out that the Blueair 211+ is CARB certified, which means it is safe for the environment since it doesn’t exceed the allowed amount of ozone.

 Like in most other air purifiers, the filtration system begins with a pre-filter.

 If you’ve read any of my Blueair reviews, you are well known for the fact that its pre-filter is basically a fabric that can be taken off, changed for a different color, and most important, it can be washed.

 On the other hand, Alen FLEX has a bit complicated pre-filter, since it is attached to the HEPA and a Carbon filter combo, therefore, not washable.

 The second place in Blueair’s filtration hierarchy belongs to a Particle filter, probably the most valuable and praise-deserving filter.
 It is the filter that makes this device so powerful.

 The True HEPA filter comes as the second filter in the Alen FLEX system, and this is also one of the meritable parts of this appliance.
 Even though differences in performance for both devices aren’t too contrary, a True HEPA technology can make a big difference.
 That is why I think Alen FLEX has a slight advantage in this case.